glori1396/Path-finding/README.md

  The best possible states are equally [2,0] and [3,1] with a cost of **6**.
 In these cases the next state is selected randomly.

 Now, we will present the analysis of cost variation when carrots number and vision are changed.
-Every each of the following experiments are presented after 10 exexcutions.
+Every each of the following experiments are presented after 10 executions.
 The value below is the mean of the cost.
-The board is presented above and it contains 25x25 boxes and 19 carrots.
-The commented code of this algorithm is in [A_Star.py](../master/tec/ic/ia/pc2/g07/algorithms/A_Star.py)
+The used board is presented above and it contains 25x25 boxes and 19 carrots.
+The commented code of this algorithm is in [A_Star.py](../master/tec/ic/ia/pc2/g07/algorithms/A_Star.py).

 #### Variation in carrots number